faizan-m/faizan-m.github.io/projects.md

 ## Sound Based Robot Localization
 ### (MATLAB, Machine Learning)

-We prototyped a potential localization system that could be used to augment navigation abilites of robots in our CS building.
+We prototyped a potential localization system that could be used to augment navigation abilities of robots in our CS building.
 We used a Sine Sweep to generate Room Impulse Response (RIR).
 We then extracted some features from the RIR to predict which area of the building the robot was in using Machine Learning.
 It relies on the idea that different spaces within the building will have different acoustics and hence these spaces could be potentially identified by them.

 The confusion matrix below outlines our final cross-validation results based on a dataset collected across 3 spaces with 50 samples each.
 Class 1 is a small lab room, Class 2 is an open lounge space and Class 3 is a section of corridor.
-While it works practically perfectly within the dataset in being able to tell the lab room apart from the corridoor, there is some error within the open lounge space.
+While it works practically perfectly within the dataset in being able to tell the lab room apart from the corridor, there is some error within the open lounge space.
 We thought that might be due to the possibility that the open lounge does not have a single acoustic profile throughout itself.
 We tried to exploit that by using RIR to predict position in room given which room it is in but did not find any solid results.

 <div class="hero hero--dark" style='height: 600px; background-image: url("/assets/images/projects/soundConfusion.PNG");'>
 </div>